interrogator/buzz/docs/buzzword.md

 buzzword
 ```

-With either command, you can also enter any the following options:
+With either command, you can also enter any the following options on the command line:

 ```
 # global settings